Zakaria Zubeidi: Battle of Jenin

-Losing hope in the Israeli peace camp, he joined the al-Aqsa Martyrs' Brigades, an armed wing of Fatah andbecame a leader of the group.
+Losing hope in the Israeli peace camp, he joined the al-Aqsa Martyrs' Brigades, an armed wing of Fatah and became a leader of the group.
 The al-Aqsa Martyrs' Brigades claimed responsibility for a November 2002 terrorist attack in Bet She'an in which 6 civilians were murdered, and Israel named Zubeidi as the prime suspect who planned the attack.
 This and other attacks he was involved in made him one of Israel's most wanted men in the West Bank.

 Arna's son, Israeli actor Juliano Mer-Khamis, did return to Jenin in 2002 and looked for the boys who had been in the theater group.
 Zubeidi had turned to armed resistance, Daoud was sentenced to 16 years in prison for militant activities, and the other four were dead.
 In 2004, Mer-Khamis completed a documentary film about the group, Arna's Children.
 Zubeidi's face was slightly disfigured by fragments of shrapnel from a bomb that he mishandled in 2003.